nbogie/p5-v1-js-typechecked-global-mode-starter/readme.md

 ## About the template used

-This project was created from the template found at TODO
+This project was created from the template found at https://github.com/nbogie/p5-v1-js-typechecked-global-mode-starter

 The template provides a p5.js javascript starter project intended for editing in vscode.
 In that environment you'll get